Friday, July 25, 2008

-This recipe was given to me a few years ago, when I went over to my friend Tyler's house for a party.
+This recipe was given to me a few years ago, when I was in college and went over to my friend Tyler’s house for a party.
 Tyler was a pretty good cook, and had made a whole pot of this chili for us to eat as we drank copious amounts of beer and played Kings.
-I drew the Boxhead card all four times, and so couldn't eat as much chili as everyone else because of the box.
-I did manage to drink a lot of Keystone, though.
+That particular house had a specific rule that if you drew one of the cards (I can’t remember which one now), you were doomed to be the Boxhead – which meant you had a beer case put on your head until the next person drew that card and relieved you of the duty.
+Unfortunately, I drew the Boxhead card all four times, and so couldn’t eat as much chili as everyone else because of the box.
+I did still manage to drink a lot of Keystone, though…

 In a crockpot, combine: